amarpersaud/NeuralNet/README.md

 # NeuralNet

+A simple back-propogation neural network

+## Example Projects:

+### Line Identifier

-A simple back-propogation neural network taught to identify a series of 2x2 images for whether they are one of the following images:
+Taught to identify a series of 2x2 images for whether they are one of the following images:

 - Dot (1 in each corner)
 - Diagonal Line (\\, /)